mongodb/specifications/source/retryable-writes/tests/README.rst

-Drivers should also assert that command documents are properly constructed with or without a transaction ID, depending on whether the write operation is supported. `Command Monitoring`_ may be used to check for the presence of a ``txnNumber`` field in the command document.
+Drivers should also assert that command documents are properly constructed with or without a transaction ID, depending on whether the write operation is supported. `Command Logging and Monitoring`_ may be used to check for the presence of a ``txnNumber`` field in the command document.
 Note that command documents may always include an ``lsid`` field per the `Driver Session`_ specification.

-.. _Command Monitoring: ../../command-monitoring/command-monitoring.rst
+.. _Command Logging and Monitoring: ../../command-logging-and-monitoring/command-logging-and-monitoring.rst
 .. _Driver Session: ../../sessions/driver-sessions.rst

 These tests may be run against both a replica set and shard cluster.